-The Mariachi master returns: Ranking Robert Rodriguez’s most ferocious films
+The Mariachi master: Ranking Robert Rodriguez’s most ferocious films

 The Mariachi-style master Robert Rodriguez discussed his latest project at CinemaCon last year, the aesthetically distinguished Alita: Battle Angel.
 Based on the manga series by Yukito Kishiro, the film is a far stretch from his previous work, incorporating cutting-edge visuals and delving into a genre he has not yet explored in his eclectic filmmaking career.